+Teachings on meditation generally border upon injunctions which require the seeker to practise a withdrawal into what may be called a sort of inwardisation of one's own self, implying thereby a setting aside of certain characteristics as not pertaining to the features of meditation.
 There are features in the world which do not go hand in hand with those features which are regarded as coincident with the meditative process.
-This is an outcome of the general teachings on even mystical meditations of the larger category.
-A detachment preceding an association with another set of characteristics which are considered as more real than those characteristics which are set aside as either unnecessary or sometimes even as unreal those realities of life which are considered as irreconcilable with meditation are given a secondary importance, and a primary importance is given to selected characteristics associated with what is considered as more real, called the object of meditation.
+This is an outcome of the general teachings on even mystical meditations of the larger category: a detachment preceding an association with another set of characteristics which are considered as more real than those which are set aside as either unnecessary or sometimes even as unreal.
+Those realities of life which are considered as irreconcilable with meditation are given a secondary importance, and the primary importance is given to selected characteristics associated with what is called the object of meditation.
 We will find this feature prevalent in all the religions of the world.
-Whatever be the denomination or the nature of the faith of religions, there is an ascetic tendency present in injunctions on meditation.
+Whatever be the denomination or the nature of the faith of the religion, there is an ascetic tendency present in injunctions on meditation.

-A discipline of the self is often identified with the process of meditation, and the very word ‘discipline' suggests a segregation of selected characteristics of our personality or environment as apart from the generally prevalent characteristics in the world.
+A discipline of the self is often identified with the process of meditation, and the very word ‘discipline' suggests to our minds a segregation of selected characteristics of our personality or environment as apart from the generally prevalent characteristics in the world.
 Every discipline is a kind of segregation from the generally prevalent features of human society or the world as a whole.
 It is not a natural movement with nature.
-There is a sort of necessity made to be felt in the mind of the seeker to reject certain features as either obstructive, unreal, or sometimes even undivine in their nature.
-The object of meditation and all the features associated with meditation are considered as divine in some degree or in some sense.
-Therefore, everything that is not capable of being so associated with meditation goes by the name of the undivine; and inasmuch as we are told that the divine is the real, the undivine goes into the limbo of unrealities.
+There is a sort of necessity made to be felt in the mind of the seeker to reject certain features as obstructive, unreal, or sometimes even undivine in their nature.
+The object of meditation and all the features associated with meditation are considered as divine in some degree or in some sense, and therefore everything that is not capable of being so associated with meditation goes by the name of the undivine; and inasmuch as we are told that the divine is the real, the undivine goes into the limbo of unrealities.

 “Master, teach me Zen.”
 With humble obeisance, the seeker goes to the Master.